Is the Law Done Away With?

-Noah: If you saw my article The Unclean Food Deception, you see how Noah and his sons were able to differentiate between clean and unclean meats.
+Noah: If you saw my article on unclean food, you see how Noah and his sons were able to differentiate between clean and unclean meats.
 He was expected to know for himself what is clean and unclean (Genesis 7 2).
 This implies that they believed in the same law as Moses did.
 There is no scripture that indicates that this animal was considered unclean for a different reason, given that both clearly state unclean animals such as swine are unfit to eat, and both were also not sacrificed (Isaiah 66 3 gives an example of swine offering being considered a bad thing).
 So the common argument that they were called unclean only due for sacrificial reasons is faulty.

 Abraham: We see that Sodom and Gomorrah was destroyed for its sins.
 But where do we get the basis for sin?
 Where do we get our commandments for right and wrong?
 The Torah itself.
 It lists all types of immoralities; pride, greed, lust, envy, gluttony, wrath and sloth.
 We must also consider the following passage.
-Genesis 26 4-5

 - "And I will make thy seed to multiply as the stars of heaven, and will give unto thy seed all these countries; and in thy seed shall all the nations of the earth be blessed;"